Michigan Auto Accidents

-• First-party claims for No-Fault Personal Injury Protection (PIP) benefits; and
+• First-party claims for No-Fault Personal Injury Protection (PIP) benefits;

-• Third-party liability claims against negligent drivers for noneconomic and excess economic damages.
+• Third-party liability claims against negligent drivers for noneconomic and excess economic damages;

 Auto Accident